sansomlab/arco/docs/UsageNotes.md

 **Notes**

-* Each section must include a “def” key that is a dictionary which defines its source, target, title, contents (and pages).
+* Each section definition in the yaml must include a “def” key comprising of a dictionary defining its source, target, title, contents (and pages).

+* title is ignored if globbing.

 * Any key not called “def” is treated as a subsection.